Clinical Trials

 Clinical trials offer patients an opportunity to explore investigational new treatments.
 By taking part in a clinical trial, patients can make an important contribution to ongoing research and help advance the medical community’s understanding of a disease.

-IMPROVE-DiCE is the first clinical trial utilizing multi-nuclear and state-of-the-art hyperpolarized MR spectroscopy to quantify the metabolic and energetic responses to an investigational metabolic modulator in cardiovascular disease.
-It is a two-part, Phase 2 clinical trial evaluating the safety, tolerability and pharmacodynamic effects of ninerafaxstat.
+IMPROVE-DiCE (NCT04826159) was the first clinical trial utilizing multi-nuclear and state-of-the-art hyperpolarized MR spectroscopy to quantify the metabolic and energetic responses to an investigational metabolic modulator in cardiovascular disease.
+It was a two-part, Phase 2 clinical trial evaluating the safety, tolerability and pharmacodynamic effects of ninerafaxstat.

 Part 1 enrolled pre-HFpEF patients with type 2 diabetes and obesity and demonstrated normalization of cardiac energetics, significant reduction in cardiac steatosis and improvements to the rate of diastolic filling, an important component of heart failure.
 The results of Part 1 were presented at the European Society of Cardiology Congress in August 2022.

-Part 2 of IMPROVE-DiCE enrolls symptomatic patients with cardiometabolic HFpEF and will assess the impact of ninerafaxstat on cardiac energetics, diastolic function, functional capacity and heart failure symptoms.
+Part 2 enrolled symptomatic patients with cardiometabolic HFpEF and assessed the impact of ninerafaxstat on cardiac energetics, diastolic function, functional capacity and heart failure symptoms.
+The results of Part 2 were presented at the American College of Cardiology in March 2025.

-The trial is being conducted at the Oxford Centre for Clinical Magnetic Resonance Research (OCMR), Radcliffe Department of Medicine at the University of Oxford, UK and is being led by Professor Oliver Rider.
+The trial was conducted at the Oxford Centre for Clinical Magnetic Resonance Research (OCMR), Radcliffe Department of Medicine at the University of Oxford, UK and led by Professor Oliver Rider.

-IMPROVE-ISCHEMIA Phase 2 Clinical Trial: Obstructive Coronary Artery Disease
+IMPROVE-ISCHEMIA Phase 2a Clinical Trial: Obstructive Coronary Artery Disease

 Please refer to www.clinicaltrials.gov for additional clinical trial information.